 What it Looks Like

 Let’s first understand what it means to be going through the motions at work.
 For one, you most likely wake up dreading the day ahead.
 Upon arrival, you choose to put forth a satisfactory effort over a spectacular effort.
-Boredom, daydreaming and job searching have become part of your daily ritual.
+Staring frantically at the clock as you desperately job search has become part of your daily ritual.

-When you are going through the motions at work, your effort is deliberately proportional to your salary – why do more?
+Second, when you are going through the motions at work, your effort is deliberately proportional to your salary and no more.
+The attitude you carry is, why should I do more if I don’t have to?
 If you perform your work in accordance with feeling unmotivated, resentful or worse, you are probably going through the motions.
 See Post #18.

 The good news?
 Your professional life does not have to suffer this fate.
 There are myriad options when you find yourself going through the motions at work.
 Obvious choices include new employment, new certifications, college degrees or quitting and residing at your in-laws’ basement.
 Are you ready and willing to take those leaps?
 If so, make a commitment and go all in!

 If no, I would like to offer an alternative.
 What if you could remain exactly where you are and be motivated to do your job?
 How would your world improve if you did not have to go through the motions?
 This powerful alternative is available to you because I understand what it takes to get you to that place.
 My specialty is to save you from your professional despondency.

 What kind of price have you been paying by doing nothing?